The Giardino Laboratory

 Neuromodulation - optogenetics, chemogenetics

-Neurophysiological recordings - fiber photometry, calcium imaging, EEG/EMG
+Neurophysiological recordings - EEG/EMG, fiber photometry

 Computation - neural circuit modeling, machine learning analysis of behavioral & physiological datasets